Frequently Asked Questions

 What type of payment do you accept?

-Currently, I accept Maryland Medicaid, Aetna, Cigna, and Maryland Blue Cross Blue Shield.
-I accept private pay (credit/debit card or cash) for people receiving services in Washington D.C. and Maryland.
+Currently, I accept Maryland Medicaid, United Healthcare, Aetna, Cigna, and Maryland Blue Cross Blue Shield.
+I accept private pay (credit/debit card or cash) for people receiving services in Maryland.

-I don’t live in Maryland or Washington D.C.
-Can you still be my therapist?
+I don’t live in Maryland, can you still be my therapist?

-Per social work governing bodies, I am only able to provide therapeutic and supervision services to individuals located in Maryland and Washington D.C.
+Per social work governing bodies, I am only able to provide therapeutic and supervision services to individuals located in Maryland.
 However, I can provide private practice coaching to persons residing anywhere in the USA.
 Please keep in mind with that service, state regulations will vary from state to state, and I will provide general information if practices are outside of Maryland.

 Are you accepting new clients?
 How do I start therapy with you?